 If you are unable to participate in in-person commencement, we have a virtual option just for you.
 Similar to the virtual ceremonies in 2020, you can submit a photo or video of yourself in your cap and gown, and your name will be read at the G ceremony at 4:30 p.m. on Saturday, May 8.
 Information was included in the Commencement Canvas Course about this option; or you can contact Ashley Muckway.

 Prior to this year’s commencement ceremony, we will be displaying photos and congratulation notes from our graduates’ friends and family on social media and the FLC homepage.
 Want to congratulate your friends, or are others ready to congratulate you?

 Submit online by April 21!

-Graduation: At FLC, you have not officially "graduated" until the Registrar confirms that you have completed all of your degree requirements and the College awards your degree.
-This process is not generally complete until about 6-8 weeks after the semester has ended.
+At FLC, you have not officially graduated until the Registrar confirms that you have completed all of your degree requirements and the College awards your degree.
+This process is generally complete 6-8 weeks after the semester ends.